 - When is the Annual Enrollment Period?
 This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
-You can choose to keep your current coverage or make changes to your coverage for the
+You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.)

-- o Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - \circ or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
+- Original Medicare with a separate Medicare prescription drug plan. - $\circ$ or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
 Your membership will end when your new plan's coverage begins on January 1.